cds-snc/design-research-handbook/_pages/en/about/vision-objectives.md

 #### How we set objectives quarterly

 1. At the end of each quarter, we have a team retreat where:
  * we score the last quarter's objectives and key results.
 As a team, we give each key result a score between 0 and 1.
  * we reflect on (or "retro") the last quarter.
  * team members propose possible objectives for the coming quarter and we vote on them.
  * assign a "lead" to each of our objectives
 2. Each objective lead then drafts a set of key results for that objective.
 They work with Colin and the team to get feedback and objectives.
-3. Then, the whole team meets with Aaron (chief executive officer) and Ross (head of delivery) to review last quarter's scores and this quarter's feedback.
+3. Then, the whole team meets with Aaron (chief executive officer) and Ross (head of delivery).
+We review last quarter's scores and this quarter's feedback.
 4. Colin then loads up an OKR tracking spreadsheet [like this one](https://docs.google.com/spreadsheets/d/1PHSA14FN6d0l-RfceFHuUY7JDmPaAID17Mtz011gJUU/edit#gid=0) for us to track progress.

+_- Last updated by Colin on March 14, 2019_